Safe Space

 Genuine inclusion, not performative diversity

-Teams and institutions that think together become forces that act in the world
+Teams that think together become forces that act in the world

 Culture shifts from compliance to collective responsibility